2021 AMERICAN RESCUE PLAN SPECIAL ENROLLMENT PERIOD FOR HEALTH INSURANCE THROUGH AUGUST 15, 2021.

 •If your income falls between the amounts shown in the chart below, you’ll qualify for an Advanced Premium Tax Credit that you can apply directly to your monthly premiums.
 This means you’ll pay less money to your insurance company each month.

 If your income falls within the following ranges generally you may qualify for an Advanced Premium Tax Credit.
 Generally, the lower your income within these ranges, the larger Advanced Premium Tax Credit for which you may qualify.
-For 2019 Plan Year:
+The Health Insurance Marketplace® will use the 2020 FPL guidelines when making calculations for APTC and income-based CSRs for coverage year 2021 starting November 1, 2020.

 If your income falls below the amounts shown on the chart, you may qualify for coverage under your state’s Medicaid program.